digitalnodecom/node-red-contrib-code-analyzer/README.md

 ## Usage

 1. **Add the analyzer node**: Drag a "Code Analyzer" node from the utility category into any flow
-2. **Configure settings**: Double-click to configure scan interval and enabled checks
+2. **Configure settings**: Double-click to configure scan interval and detection level
-3. **Deploy**: The analyzer will automatically start scanning all function nodes
+3. **Deploy**: The analyzer will automatically start scanning all function nodes in the current flow
 4. **Monitor**: Function nodes with debugging issues will show red status indicators
+5. **Edit function nodes**: When you open a function node with issues, you'll see highlighted lines and problem markers in the Monaco editor

 ## Configuration Options

 - **Scan Interval**: How often to scan all function nodes (default: 30 seconds)
-- **Enable Checks**: Select which types of debugging artifacts to detect
+- **Detection Level**: Choose from 3 levels of detection strictness (1, 2, or 3)
 - **Auto Start**: Whether to start scanning automatically when deployed

 ## Status Indicators